Barred owl: Other prey

 The balance of assorted invertebrates in the diet of barred owls can be quite high.
 Although many of those found in pellets are unidentified to species, nearly 40 species of invertebrates have been found in their foods.
 Broad studies indicate arthropods (including millipedes and spiders but predominantly insects) in general comprise up to about 16% of the barred owl's foods.
 When hunting insects, barred owls most often prefer ground-based beetles.
 In Oregon, 11.7% of the diet was assorted beetles (14 species were identified), being somewhat more numerous among 3686 prey items than other non-rodent prey orders.
 However, some insects prey such as luna moth, eastern tiger swallowtail and green darner are presumably hawked on the wing around dawn and dusk.
 It is known that barred owls will sometimes come hunt near manmade light sources and campfires, flying out from the perch to quickly capture flying insects that were attracted to them.
 Of 123 prey items found in southern Manitoba, flying Sphinx moths and flightless scarab beetles each comprised 7% (most of the remaining balance being unidentified mammals and birds).
 Crayfish of at least four identified species are another widely taken type of invertebrate, presumably snatched up by barred owls from shallow waterways.
 Crayfish seem to be exclusively taken in the east and Midwest, areas where they comprised 3.4% of all known food studies, and none at all were recorded in the western part of the range.
-In Missouri, annually up to 31.1% (though, in some years, 0%) of the diet was comprised by crayfish.
+In Missouri, annually up to 31.1% (though, in some years, 0%) of the diet comprised crayfish.
 Barred owls occasionally feed on snails and slugs, the latter especially in the Pacific Northwest.
 Another snail, the Pacific sideband, was surprisingly often present in the foods in Oregon as at least 135 were taken.
 Beyond slugs, other "soft" invertebrates are sometimes hunted, especially earthworms.
 Earthworms were most prominent in the foods of barred owls in Nova Scotia, where 27.6% of 186 video-monitored prey deliveries in Nova Scotia were worms, the most regularly delivered of all prey types there.